seven-io/nodered-contrib-sms77/README.md

 *Foreign ID*: Optionally set a custom value returned in callbacks.

-*UDH*: Set a custom user data header.

-*TTL*: Set a custom time to live in minutes.

 *Delay*: Set a custom date for time-delayed dispatch in the form of a Unix timestamp or a date/time string formatted as yyyy-mm-dd hh:ii.